Modeling frequency instability in high-quality resonant experiments: Discussion and Dark SRF bound

 \acknowledgments

-We thank Roni Harnik, Peter Graham, and Harikrishnan Ramani for helpful discussions regarding the application of our results to future experiments.
+We thank Peter Graham, Roni Harnik, and Harikrishnan Ramani for helpful discussions regarding the application of our results to future experiments.
+We also thank Dmitry Budker and Kevin Zhou for bringing our attention to discussions of similar effects in the literature.
+We thank Joshua Foster for highlighting the importance of non-Gaussianities in the system response to us.
 We acknowledge Stephen Henrich for his contribution to this work in its initial stage.

 S.K. and Z.L. are supported in part by the U.S. Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359, and in part by the DOE grant DE-SC0011842 and a Sloan Research Fellowship from the Alfred P. Sloan Foundation at the University of Minnesota.

 Some of the computing for this project was performed on the Sherlock cluster.
 We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.